mostafa/noRPC/README.md

 - Secure: you cannot attack nothing, unless you're a dark wizard that can bend space-time and mess with the dark matter.

 ## Getting Started
 Sit there and watch.
 It works out of the box.
+If you want to know more, read this [article](https://mostafa.dev/the-ultimate-rpc-framework-9902bb0d6aed).

 ## Build from Source
 No need.
 Spend your day doing nothing causes its source to be built automagically.